BytecodeEli/AndPlayUtils/README.md

 License
 ============

- AndPlayUtils is licensed under LGPL v3(see the LICENSE file)
+ AndPlayUtils is licensed under LGPL v3(see the LICENSE and LESSER files)